The Mergers & Acquisitions Review: Ukraine

 - in the case of the establishment of a business entity, the domestic assets or turnover of one of the parties exceed the equivalent of €8 million, and the worldwide turnover of the other party exceeds the equivalent of €150 million.

 All thresholds are to be calculated on a group level for the last financial year preceding the contemplated transaction.

 In addition to amending the rules on merger control, the merger control procedures have been simplified by allowing parties to conduct preliminary consultations with the AMCU.
 Furthermore, the new merger control procedures have significantly simplified the disclosure requirements for parties during the course of filing preparation, but at the same time they require profound economic analysis for transactions that may impact competition in Ukraine.
 A further sign of liberalisation has been the introduction of a fast-track procedure for certain cases, with decisions to be issued within 25 calendar days instead of 45 calendar days.

 As part of the reform in the antitrust sphere, the AMCU's transparency has been enhanced.
-Previously, AMCU decisions did not have to be published; however, a law adopted in November 2015 requires the publication of all decisions on the AMCU's official website within 10 working days from the adoption of a decision.29
+Previously, the AMCU decisions did not have to be published; however, starting from 2015 all decisions of the authority are to be published on the AMCU's official website within 10 working days from the adoption of a decision.29

 Another step towards the alignment of the Ukrainian competition legislation to the EU competition legislation was the AMCU's approval of the Guidelines on the Assessment of Horizontal Mergers at the end of December 2016 and the Guidelines on the Assessment of Non-Horizontal Mergers in March 2018.

 In 2018, the AMCU adopted the new Guidelines on Definition of Control, which were developed around a concept of control similar to that of the EU competition legislation.